- Things to Know

 Niacin is another supplement for lowering triglycerides.
-Both regular and extended release nicotinic acid have been shown to reduce triglycerides by up to 40% (at a dose of 1500 mg per day).
+Both regular and extended-release nicotinic acid has been shown to reduce triglycerides by up to 40% (at a dose of 1500 mg per day).
 Niacin has the added benefit of increasing HDL and lowering LDL.
 The high doses of niacin needed to lower triglycerides can cause uncomfortable flushing in some people.
-To avoid this, niacin can be taken with baby aspirin, with food, or an extended release form of niacin/nicotinic acid (one in which the niacin is mixed with an edible wax such as carnauba wax).
+To avoid this, niacin can be taken with baby aspirin, with food, or with an extended-release form of niacin/nicotinic acid (one in which the niacin is mixed with an edible wax such as carnauba wax).
 Inositol-hexanicotinate, marketed as no-flush niacin, is NOT the same thing and contains very little nicotinic acid.

 What other lifestyle changes help lower triglycerides?